eli099/Snake-Game/README.md

 - Allow different game modes, e.g 'Hard', 'Easy'
     * A 'Hard' mode where the snake dies if it touches the edge of the grid

+- May need to reconsider the snake speed increase - it gets fast quickly

 ## Asset Credits